Shoulder Pain Moselle, MO

 Get back to to the activities you love with Axes Physical Therapy.

 Shoulder Pain in Moselle, MO.
-If you live with shoulder pain, you know how debilitating it can be.
-It makes everything from driving to diving for a softball frustrating and, for certain people, impossible.
+Those who experience shoulder pain know how debilitating it can be.
+It makes any daily task from pouring a cup of coffee to making a breakaway layup painful and, sometimes, not even an option.
 But you do not need to live the rest of your life with pain and limited shoulder movement.
-At Axes PT in Moselle, MO, our licensed physical therapists are experts at creating customized treatment plans, based on evidence, to get you back to striking out opponents, or just combing your hair pain-free.
-Allow us to safely and effectively treat your shoulder pain.
-Request an appointment online or call our location most convenient for you.
+At Axes PT in Moselle, MO, our professional physical therapists create personalized treatment modalities, backed by proven research, to get you back to striking out opponents, or just combing your hair pain-free.
+Let us help you turn your shoulder pain from a daily occurrence into a thing of the past.
+Request an appointment online or reach out to our location nearest you.

 The shoulder is among the largest and most intricate joints we have.
-In reality, it is made up of four independent smaller joints:
+In actuality, it is a complex of four joints:

-2. The acromioclavicular (AC) joint is formed by the junction of the collarbone the acromion, the bony tip on the outer edge of the shoulder blade.
-A gliding joint, it helps extend the upper extremity from the trunk.
+2. The acromioclavicular (AC) joint is formed by the junction of the clavicle the acromion, the bony tip on the outer edge of the scapula.
+A plane style synovial joint, it allows you to outstretch your arm.

-3. The sternoclavicular (SC) joint is a plane-style synovial joint formed by the clavicle the sternum at the foundation of the neck.
-This joint is where the arm and torso meet, it it ensures your arm and body act in tandem.
+3. The sternoclavicular (SC) joint is a plane-style synovial joint formed by the collarbone the breastbone at the foundation of the neck.
+This joint is where the arm and torso meet, it it ensures your arm and body move in coordination.

 • the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the shoulder

-In order for the shoulder to function properly the entire complex system must function well.
-Sufficient blood must reach to the shoulder efficiently to maintain healthy soft tissue and stimulate the body’s natural recovery processes.
-The muscles strong enough to move and flexible enough to safely make those movements, the tendons attaching bone and muscle must be intact and strong, the ligaments connecting bones need to be similarly healthy, and messages most be able to be sent and received between the brain and shoulder.
-When any of these functions are not being carried out in a healthy way, it often causes shoulder pain and movement problems.
-If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, reach out to Axes’ physical therapists for a complimentary injury screening.
+In order for the shoulder to function properly every joint, ligament, tendon, muscle, artery, capsule, and nerve must function well.
+Blood must be allowed to reach the shoulder keep oxygen levels and muscles strong and stimulate the body’s natural recovery processes.
+The muscles must have adequate strength and flexibility, the tendons attaching bone and muscle must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to be similarly healthy, and the nerves need to have a strong and secure connection to the brain.
+When any of these functions are not being carried out in a healthy way, it can lead to a disruption of the entire system, and anywhere from nagging to severe shoulder pain or loss of function.
+If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, reach out to Axes’ physical therapists for a no-risk, no-obligation injury screening.

 Shoulder Pain Moselle, MO | Injury Rehabilitation | Physical Therapy Near Moselle

-As the shoulder has so many moving parts, shoulder pain can have many root causes, from sports injuries to a car accident, a work injury from repeated activities to old age.
-Below are common causes of shoulder pain that our physical and occupations therapists see in Moselle, MO:
+As the shoulder has so many moving parts, shoulder pain can have any of a number of root causes, from sports injuries to falls, a work injury from overuse to old age.
+Below are the most common underlying conditions that lead to shoulder pain in Moselle, MO:

-• Bursitis The bursae are small, fluid-filled sacs that work as a cushion and gliding surface between tissues.
-Bursitis occurs when the bursae because inflamed after repeated activities, often occurs at the same time as irritation of the rotator cuff, and can make daily tasks like laying down for bed immensely painful.
+• Bursitis The bursae are small, fluid-filled sacs that act as shock absorbers and reduce friction in joints.
+Bursitis the result of the bursae becoming inflamed after overuse, often occurs in association with inflammation of the rotator cuff, and can make daily activities like laying down for bed exceedingly painful.

-• Acute: This can happen because of trauma, excessive throwing, or other overhead activities common in some competitive and activities and fields of employment, such as swimming or moving objects overhead.
+• Acute: This can happen because of trauma, repeated overhead motions, or other overhead activities needed in some competitive and activities and fields of employment, such as tennis or lifting boxes overhead.

-• Rotator Cuff Tear These can also be caused by sudden trauma, such falling on an outstretched arm, or wear and tear.
+• Rotator Cuff Tear These can also be acute, such falling on an outstretched arm, or more chronic in nature.
 They usually start with fraying and then tear.
-People often live with partial tears unaware.
-Full-thickness tears, which pull the tendon off the bone, do not heal by themselves.
-Common symptoms are having difficulty raising your arm or lifting things you normally can, pain when lying on the side of the affected shoulder, and a popping sensation when performing certain motions.
+People often live with partial thickness tears unknowingly.
+Full-thickness tears, where the tendon is no longer attached whatsoever to the bone, do not heal by themselves.
+Symptoms include having difficulty raising your arm or lifting things you normally can, pain when sleeping, and a cracking sensation when performing certain movements.

-• Shoulder Impingement Impingement is the result of the rotator cuff and bursae rubbing against your shoulder blade.
-It often occurs in combination with an injury that causes inflammation in the rotator cuff.
-Shoulder impingement occurs the most in people who are physically active.
+• Shoulder Impingement Impingement is the result of soft tissue rubbing against your shoulder blade.
+It is often the result of rotator cuff swellings because of an injury.
+Shoulder impingement is most common in people who play sports or are otherwise active.

 • Shoulder Instability This happens when the humerus is exits the shoulder socket, and also can be the result of injury or wear and tear.
-Dislocations can be repeated and partial or the entire bone coming out of the socket.
-It often happens in combination with injury to the surrounding areas of the shoulder.
-Long-term instability will cause shoulder pain and a sense of the shoulder “giving way.”
+A dislocation can be partial, coming in and out of the socket, or complete when the bone completely comes out of the socket.
+It often is accompanied by injury to the surrounding areas of the shoulder.
+Chronic instability will result in shoulder pain and a sense of the shoulder “giving way.”

-• Shoulder Fractures The humerus, collarbone, and scapula are the bones in the shoulder most prone to fracture.
-They usually happen as the result of falling from a height or forceful collisions such as being tackles in a football game.
-The shoulder pain is immediate and obvious, along with considerable inflammation and contusions.
+• Shoulder Fractures The humerus, clavicle, and shoulder blade are the most commonly broken bones in the shoulder.
+They are often the result of falling a significant distance or onto a hard surface or high-impact collisions such as being tackles in a football game.
+The shoulder pain is immediate and obvious, along with substantial inflammation and bruising.

-Sometimes, injuries are intertwined, such as a dislocation causing damage to the nerves.
-If you’re experiencing shoulder pain, one of our no-risk, free injury screenings in Moselle, MO may help determine why you’re experiencing the pain.
+At times, one injury leads to another, such as instability that leads to impingement.
+If you’re currently suffering from shoulder pain, one of our no-risk, free injury screenings in Moselle, MO may help you discover the underlying cause.
 If you’ve sustained a severe injury or have severe shoulder pain, a physician in Moselle, MO may use a physical examination, various imaging techniques, and/or arthroscopy to discover the cause.
-Most people who experience shoulder pain can experience recovery with a personalized treatment plan with professional physical therapists that specialize in movement health in Moselle, MO can be an effective way to get you back to the things you love to do the most.
+For most injuries or conditions that cause shoulder pain, a personalized treatment plan with certified physical therapists that specialize in movement health in Moselle, MO can be a great way to get you back to a pain-free daily life and the active lifestyle you deserve.

-Missouri Law requires a prescription to attend physical therapy appointments, so it’s important to speak to your Moselle, MO primary care physician to see if physical therapy is safe and an effective treatment option for your shoulder pain.
-Our knowledgeable physical and occupational therapists form a team with your primary care physician to ensure your treatment plan fits into your overall treatment plan.
+Missouri Revised Statute §334.506 requires a prescription to attend physical therapy appointments, so it’s important to speak to your Moselle, MO primary care physician to see if physical therapy is rights for your shoulder pain.
+Our knowledgeable physical and occupational therapists work alongside your primary care physician to ensure your treatment plan is safe for your condition.

 Other services we offer in Moselle, MO include: